callum-lawson/Annuals/README.md

 * *correlations*: Look at among-species correlations across years and plots.
 * *popsize_timeseries*: Plot population sizes of seedlings and seeds through time.
 Only two versions, debatable whether to keep / update.
 * *queries_reproduction*: Subset and save census data to provide examples of potential problems for Venable to investigate

-# Organise the above by workflow, not title